earlymarket/Coposition/README.md

 }
 ```

-If you then go to your Dashboard > Devices > Add a device, add the UUID used, the device will be bound to your account with the check-in you created.
+If you then go to http://coposition-dev.com/users/testuser/devices > Add a device, enter the UUID, the device will be bound to your account with the check-in you created.

 ### Asking for approval

 `POST http://api.coposition-dev.com/users/testuser/approvals`

-With `X-API-KEY: YourApiKey` passed as a header
+With `X-API-KEY: YourApiKey` passed as a header.

 If you go to the user dashboard, you'll now see an approval request from the company you created.